Alpha-lacrim/BreastCancer_VLM-CLIP_UNet/README.md

-# Breast Cancer Detection and Segmentation: High-Performance Framework
+# Olympic Of Technology: Breast Cancer Detection and Segmentation

 **Best Performance and Accuracy on Question 1 (Image Processing) of the Olympic of Technology Contest**